mbest1813/documentation/v2/clickstream/destinations/google-bigquery.md

 In the [MetaRouter app](https://app.metarouter.io/), head to the pipeline you will be added BigQuery to, and under `Destinations` click `New Destination`.
 From there, click on `Google BigQuery` and create a name for your destination (e.g. "Production BigQuery").

 Now it is time to input the information from GCP and BigQuery into the *Destination Details*.
 Under `Project ID`, enter the GCP project you have the desired BigQuery dataset tied to.
-Then under `BigQuery Dataset`, enter the name of your existing or newly created (step 1) dataset
+Then under `BigQuery Dataset`, enter the name of your existing or newly created (step 1) dataset.

+***Note**: Make sure you only enter the dataset name, not the full dataset id*

 With those details in, you can go on to *Create Connection*.
 This is where you are granting MetaRouter teh ability to interface with your GCP account using that service account JSON.
 Under `Friendly Name`, enter in your connection name (e.g. Production GCP Connection).
 Then, copy the contents of that service account JSON file into the field for `Google Cloud Auth JSON`.
 Once that is completed, hit `Save` at the bottom of the form.